Lynn Cukaj

 Download and print the outline of a head.

-Think of two emotions that are opposing, one positive and one negative: happy/sad, irritated/calm, love/hate, attract/disgust, patient/impatient
+Identify two contrasting emotions that are opposing, such as happy/sad, irritated/calm, love/hate, attract/disgust, patient/impatient

-Write the two feelings inside of the head outline, using two different colors.
+Write these two emotions within the head outline using distinct colors.
 You may freely decorate inside and around the head as you wish.

 You may choose to focus on two main opposing emotions or come up with multiple emotions for this project.
 See the two examples below.